Skip to content

 2. Secured loan

-A secured loan requires you to put up something you own as collateral – in the case of a homeowner loan, that would be your house; in the case of a secured car finance loan, that would be your car.
-You can borrow larger sums of money with this type of loan, but if you can’t pay it back you could lose your home or your car.
+A secured loan requires you to put up something you own as security.
+In the case of a homeowner loan, that would be your house.
+If it’s a secured car finance loan, it’s your car.

 3. Guarantor loans